Fraasi/Saeae/README.md

 double click to show/hide sun and moon info window.
 Right click icon for menu to change city or quit app.

-There's no minus or plus sign to keep the font size as big and clear as possible, so red color for over 0&deg;C & blue for under.
+There's no minus or plus sign in the tray to keep the font size as big and clear as possible, so red color for over 0&deg;C & blue for under.

-As for the city input, you can use just a city name, a city name with country code separated by comma or city id number from openweathermap.org.
+For the city input, you can use just a city name, a city name with country code separated by comma or city id number from openweathermap.org.
 For example
 `dresden`
 `dresden, de`
 `2935022`
 are all valid inputs for the city of Dresden in Germany.
+No umlauts.
+So Köln becomes Koeln and Münster Munster for example.

 **Note:** The sun and moon information are calculated using [sunCalc](https://github.com/mourner/suncalc) & [lune.js](https://github.com/ryanseys/lune) and might not be entirely accurate.